"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Appendix: ``nonlinear pullbacks'' for odd functions

-defines a \emph{homotopy Poisson structure} on $M$ via the higher derived bracket construction~\cite{tv:higherder}.
-(More precisely, on $\fun(M)$ we obtain brackets of alternating parities that make it into an $L_{\infty}$-algebra in the ``antisymmetric version''; on $\Pi\!\fun(M)$ this introduces an $L_{\infty}$-algebra structure in the ``symmetric version''.)
+\new{An even multivector field $P\in\fun(\Pi T^*M)$ satisfying $\lsch P,P\rsch =0$ defines a \emph{homotopy Poisson structure} (or a \emph{$P_{\infty}$-structure}) on $M$ via the higher derived bracket construction~\cite{tv:higherder}.
+That means antisymmetric brackets of alternating parities on $\fun(M)$ that make it into an $L_{\infty}$-algebra in the ``antisymmetric version'' and which are multiderivations w.r.t. ordinary multiplication.
+On the vector space $\Pi\!\fun(M)$ this induces an $L_{\infty}$-algebra structure in the ``symmetric version''.
 With an abuse of language we still refer to $P$ as to a `Poisson tensor' on $M$.
 The homological vector field $\Q$ on the supermanifold $\pfunn(M)$ corresponding to this $L_{\infty}$-structure has the Hamilton--Jacobi form }

 \new{Let $M_1=(M_1,P_1)$ and $M_2=(M_2,P_2)$ be two homotopy Poisson manifolds and let $\Psi\subset \Pi T^*M_1\times (-\Pi T^*M_2)$ be a canonical relation as above. \begin{coro} If the Poisson tensors $P_1$ and $P_2$ are $\Psi$-related, then the mapping